You can lower the risk of gambling harm by using these simple strategies and tools:

 Worried you might be gambling too much?
 It can be easy to gamble and spend more without noticing.
 If gambling is on your mind more and more these days, check your gambling habits(opens in a new window).

-Fortunately, you can control your online security and advertising settings in the web browser, social media sites and websites that you use.
+You can control your online security and advertising settings in web browsers, social media sites and websites to limit your exposure to gambling websites and advertising.

 Google does not allow gambling advertisers to remarket based on any gambling-related interests someone has (e.g. Sports betting).